Piano Practice: A Layer Cake Approach

-This post is to go with my YouTube Video comparing Piano Practice to baking a Layer Cake.
+This post is to go with my YouTube Video comparing Piano Practice to baking a Layer Cake and forms an essential aspect of my approach on how to practice piano effectively.

-I often want to tackle pieces that are way beyond my current technical level.
-This means that by definition I need to gain the technique which I will need in order to be able to manage the new piece.
+I often want to tackle pieces that are way beyond my current technical level and I think it is ok for us to learn pieces that are ‘too difficult’.
+However, this means that by definition I need to gain the technique which I will need in order to be able to manage the new piece.

 There is definitely a school of thought that says you can build technique through Scales and Arpeggios, by spending hours going over Hanon and Czerny.
 I’m not saying that you can’t take that approach, however, I think there is another way.